Transfer of Credit Policy

 Because of the difficulties in evaluating international transcripts, no transfer credits can be granted for course(s) taken at international universities.
 Courses taken at another school cannot be transferred to fulfill the requirement for a course waived at CSSW.

-Columbia University School of Social Work does not give academic credit for life experience or previous work experience, in whole or in part, in lieu of the field practice or of courses.
+Columbia University School of Social Work does not give academic credit for life experience or previous work experience, in whole or in part, in lieu of practicum practice or of courses.

 Dual Degree and Minor Program Students